alexji/alexji.github.io/research_interests.md

 As a result, we must run a lot of simulations to disentangle observations specific to our corner of the universe from general facts about cosmology.
 I’m a core member of the [Caterpillar project](http://www.caterpillarproject.org/), a large suite of cosmological zoom-in simulations of Milky Way mass galaxies.
 These will help us understand the formation history of our Milky Way and potentially constrain our models of dark matter.
 I’ve played a large role in running and postprocessing these simulations, which has taken millions of CPU-hours.
 I led the post-processing effort for Caterpillar, and one of my main contributions was an adaptation of the halo finder ROCKSTAR that implements iterative unbinding ([link here](https://bitbucket.org/alexji/rockstar)). ([Caterpillar flagship paper](https://arxiv.org/abs/1509.01255))

 I am also interested in other denizens of our Milky Way's halo.
 I have recently become particularly interested in stellar streams.
 These are galaxies and star clusters that are in the process of being tidally disrupted by the Milky Way.
-I lead the high-resolution abundance analysis for the [S5 Survey](https://s5collab.github.io/).
+I lead the high-resolution abundance analysis for the [S5 Survey](https://s5collab.github.io/) ([paper](https://arxiv.org/abs/2008.07568)).
+More recently, I co-chair the Milky Way Halo Working group as part of [SDSS-V](https://www.sdss5.org/).